 Giving Tuesday meant something different to an orange tabby cat in Ohio.
 He was brought to the Humane Society of Richland County who happily gave him another chance at life.
 Why did he need their assistance?
 Well, when he arrived, the male cat had been shot with an arrow!

 Missing his heart by mere inches, the lucky boy had survived the incident.

-The tough survivor was named Oliver Queen, after the lead character in the Green Arrow comics.
+The tough survivor shot with an arrow was named Oliver Queen, after the lead character in the Green Arrow comics.

 Hero Oliver never lets anything defeat him and neither would his feline namesake!